 Also, it looks cute, the windshield is flexible and the bumper is made out of foam.
 The sensors are more powerful than before, able to see up to two football fields ahead.
 And the controls are redundant, with a backup motor and brakes that can take over if anything goes wrong.
 Oh, and the top speed is a cool 25 mph!

-Though they started by adapting existing cars with driverless capabilities, their real goal was to build a self-driving car.
+According to IMPROV California driving school ,though they started by adapting existing cars with driverless capabilities, their real goal was to build a self-driving car.
 And at this point Google’s self-driving car is not an innovation, rather an invention that can hold tremendous potential for the future.

 Still, there are some innovation lessons we can discern from their efforts…